ToxMox/ToxMoxPanZoomer/README.md

 # ToxMox's Pan Zoomer for OBS Studio

-A powerful Python script for OBS Studio that enables smooth mouse-controlled panning and zooming for any source.
-Track your mouse position to control which part of your content is displayed, with customizable transition effects.
+A powerful Python script for OBS Studio that enables smooth mouse-controlled panning and zooming for display sources.
+Track your mouse position to control which part of your content is displayed, with customizable zoom transition speed.

 **Version: 10.0.4**